Madhavan-no1/iit_hackathon_new/README.md

 # iit_hackathon_new

+s1-- download the llama index the bloke from hugging face and keep it locally save the pdfs in a data folder in workspace folder and run ingest.py first and then the version of code needed

 ingest is to convert our pdf to vector store model is the base model in chainlit main is the customized model for our use case in chainlit env